 3. Jam on your instrument

 Turn the amp up to 10 and put all of your stress into the instrument’s strings, keys, and volume.
 Don’t worry, it can take it.
 Once all of the stress is gone, close your eyes for a few minutes, breath, and tackle some more studying.
 Studies show that music around 60 beats per minute can cause the brain to synchronize with the beat, causing alpha brainwaves (frequencies from 8 – 14 hertz or cycles per second).
 This alpha brainwave is what is present when we are relaxed and conscious.
-Also, according to Psych Central, different types of music can have a beneficial effect on our physiological functions, slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.
+Also, according to Sixty & Me, different types of music can have a beneficial effect on our physiological functions, slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.

 Whether it’s at the gym, park, swimming pool, or even in your yard, actively moving your body helps reduce stress hormones and helps your body release endorphins, which makes you happier.
 And don’t forget, Newman students get a special deal at Genesis Health Clubs!